 4.1 Method A: Isolation and culturing of P. citricarpa

 Fruit lesions are excised with a cork borer or scalpel, dipped in 70% ethanol for 30 s, surface disinfested with 1% sodium hypochlorite (NaOCl) for 2 min, rinsed twice in sterile distilled water and blotted dry (Peres et al., 2007).
-For increasing the isolation frequency, lesions must be excised carefully with any asymptomatic tissue being removed prior to plating (N.A.
-Peres, personal communication).
+For increasing the isolation frequency, lesions must be excised carefully with any asymptomatic tissue being removed prior to plating.
 Subsequently, the lesions are placed aseptically on Petri dishes (9 cm in diameter) with CHA or potato dextrose agar (PDA) (see section 4.1.1) or PDA with 50 μg/ml penicillin and 50 μg/ml streptomycin added (OEPP/EPPO, 2003).
 If PDA is used and slow-growing dark P. citricarpa-like cultures develop on it, they are subsequently transferred both to CHA dishes for testing the growth rate of the colonies and to OA (see section 4.1.1) dishes for evaluating the yellow pigment production.
 At the same time, the cultures grown on PDA medium should be placed under near-ultraviolet (NUV) light at 22 °C to facilitate the induction of pycnidia formation.
 Cultures that (i) grow slowly on CHA (see section 4.1.2); (ii) produce the characteristic pycnidia and conidia of P. citricarpa (see section 4.1.2); and (iii) produce a yellow pigment on OA – although not all P. citricarpa isolates produce such a pigment on OA (Baayen et al., 2002) – are identified as belonging to P. citricarpa.

 The method has the following shortcomings: (a) P. citricarpa is a rather slow-growing fungus and is often overgrown by other fungi in culture (e.g. C. gloeosporioides) (Peres et al., 2007) as none of the culture media used is selective for P. citricarpa, and (b) it is a time-consuming method, as it requires 7–14 days for the production of pycnidia.